Erin Smith

 Hobbies

-Erin enjoys hiking and exploring the great outdoors.
+Erin enjoys pottery, reading, and exploring the great outdoors.

 Academic Background